kirschbombe/iiif-for-scholars/README.md

     * Notice the section of the `leaflet.js` file where you can layer two different images.
 Why might we want to do that?

 ### Explore: IIIF Manifests
+* Let's first look at the manifest template in the `manifests` folder of the GitHub repo: `manifest-template.json`
+* [Add link to example manifest to explore]

 ### Hands-on: Building a Manifest
+* Let’s build a manifest with the Bodleian Manifest Editor! https://digital.bodleian.ox.ac.uk

 ### Hands-on: Set up your own Mirador